skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/sth_statutory_theft.md

 The value of a pref is only bounded by the lifetime of an account.
 Therefore the theoretical value is infinante.
 Anyone trying to claim that value for a value less than infinante is stealing and should be held accountable by rule of law.

+In addition, the exchanging of cash between accounts simply for the increas in prefs that it brings should be punishable via rule of law.
+This includes passing money in a circular motion amongst a small group inside of a market.
+This type of behavior reduces the value of the prefs of other owners and shold be considred theft.
+The public ledger can be used to compare prices paid in situations where this kind of activity is suspected

 Therefore:

-**Implement laws punishing the underpayment to accounts for the rights to their prefs.**
+**Implement laws punishing the underpayment to accounts for the rights to their prefs and passing of money where unfair value is exchanged and reduces the value of other prefs in the account.**

 ----------